CHTC/chtc-website-source/conda-installation.md

 we will copy the Miniconda *installer* and install a new copy of Miniconda with each job.

-**Do not use this installation method unless directed to do by an RCF!**
+**Do not use this installation method unless directed to do by a facilitator!**

 ## 1. Download the Miniconda Installer and Test Installation